 Of course, not all products/services will die out.
 They may die out eventually, but will make one or two more resurgences.
 Take for example, baking soda (sodium bicarbonate).
 The earliest use of naturally forming sodium bicarbonate was used by ancient Egyptians as a component of the paints they used in hieroglyphics.
 Sodium bicarbonate was also used in the 1800s in commercial fishing to prevent freshly caught fish from spoiling.
 Baking soda continues its long life cycle in many many uses including cleaning, cooking, neutralization of acids and bases, not to mention the elementary school volcano science experiment, and more.

-Maybe there’ll be a new use for CDs that will revive the CD but without major modification (which will essentially change the actual product and will actually create a new/different product) it will be unlikely.
+Maybe there will be a new use for CDs that will revive the CD but without major modification (which will essentially change the actual product and will actually create a new/different product) it will be unlikely.
 Wherever your product/service is in its life cycle, with enough investigation, a new spin could be created to find a niche demand (market segment).

 A few months ago, a client was looking to expand their company by bringing in more partners.
 However, his partners were unwilling to give up equity.
 This is fine, however in order to grow while maintain one’s shareholding amount within the company, the shareholders needed to put more money into the company.
 Either by hiring more workers/consultants or purchasing more assets.
 They did not want to expand through labor or capital expenditures.
 So they had to bring in new equity partners that were willing to invest money or sweat equity into the company.
 But, as mentioned earlier, they didn’t want to give up equity.
 The founder ended up leaving the company and starting anew.
 Sad but a necessary step when working with partners that could not agree on how to move forward.